energy-in-joles/HexaGo/README.md

 Terminal Parameters:
 - \[game_type]: cpu or vs (1-player or 2-player).
 - \[side]: white or black (only when playing against cpu)
-- -v: verbose tag. cpu will print UCB score for each move
+- -v: verbose flag. cpu will print UCB score for each move

 ### Credits ###
 All credits to https://ai-boson.github.io/mcts/ for the MCTS code file.
 I merely adapted it for implementation.